Companies House: Companies Act 2006

 When the Companies Act 2006 was fully implemented on 1 October 2009, the Northern Ireland companies register was fully integrated into Companies House; previously, all limited companies in Northern Ireland were registered with the Department of Enterprise, Trade and Investment.

 As government departments were reorganised, Companies House came under the Department for Business, Enterprise and Regulatory Reform (2007), the Department for Business, Innovation and Skills (2009), and the Department for Business, Energy and Industrial Strategy (2016).
 Companies House was a member of the Public Data Group, an advisory board which between 2011 and 2015 sought to improve public access to government data.

 Companies House is also responsible for dissolving companies.

 In 2020, there were approximately 4.3 million businesses on the Companies House register.
 In the same year Companies House ceased to operate as a trading fund.

 Response to 2020 pandemic

 In view of the coronavirus pandemic, from 25 March 2020 companies were able to apply for a three-month extension to the annual deadline for filing their accounts and reports.
 The Corporate Insolvency and Governance Act 2020 made this extension automatic for filing deadlines between 27 June 2020 and 5 April 2021; after the latter date, companies could again apply for a three-month extension.
 There were also temporary extensions to the deadlines for filing confirmation statements and certain event-driven filings.

+Economic Crime and Corporate Transparency Act 2023

+The Economic Crime and Corporate Transparency Act 2023, receiving royal assent on 26 October 2023 and coming into force on 4 March 2024, signified a major legislative reform for Companies House.
+The act aims to transform Companies House from a mere repository of documents into an entity that proactively supervises company registration procedures and plays a role in preventing economic crimes.
+Central to the act is the requirement for identity verification of individuals wishing to incorporate a company, including directors, people with significant control, and members of limited liability partnerships; this applies to such individuals, both new and existing.
+In April 2025, Companies House started identity verification on a voluntary basis and from 18 November 2025, any company director or person with significant control must confirm their identity directly with the government or via an authorised corporate service provider.